Ruyifang station: Entrances/exits

 The station has 5 points of entry/exit, in which Exits A and B opened with the station's initial opening.
 When Line 11 opened, Exits D1, D2 and E opened.
-Exit A is accessible via elevator and Exit B is accessible via stairlift.
+Exit A is equipped with an elevator, and Exit B is equipped with a stairlift.

 Although there is an elevator next to Exit A, because most of the station space is divided into public areas, the space in the station equipment area is limited, so Exit A cannot be equipped with a direct elevator to the concourse on the fourth basement floor, and only two elevators can be set up separately.